Euxinograd: Buildings

-Following the demolition of the Château de Saint-Cloud, Ferdinand acquired the pediment of its right wing for the palace in 1890–1891; however, rather than used as an architectural feature for the palace itself, the pediment was incorporated in the foundations of a garden terrace.
+Following the demolition of the Château de Saint-Cloud, Ferdinand acquired the pediment of its right wing for the palace between 1890 and 1891; however, rather than used as an architectural feature for the palace itself, the pediment was incorporated in the foundations of a garden terrace.

 Euxinograd has three storeys.
-The first houses the principal reception room, the second: the private apartments of the royal family and the third: the servants.
+The first houses the principal reception room; the second, the private apartments of the royal family; and the third, the servants.
 The furniture is made of mahogany and walnut wood.
 The giant chandelier decorated with a royal crown and gold lilies was a gift from the House of Bourbon.
 The door handles of the toilets bear the coat of arms of Tsar Ferdinand.
 The sundial was a gift from Queen Victoria.